On the occurrence of boundary solutions in two-way incomplete tables: Conditions for the occurrence of boundary solutions

 Note that $\nu_{i}(j,j')$ and $\omega_{j}(i,i')$ are called the response odds, while $\nu(j,j')$ and $\omega(i,i')$ are called the nonresponse odds.
 Using the MLE's of $\{\pi_{ij11}\}$ under Models [M1]-[M5] (see pp.~647-648 of Baker {\it et al.}~(1992)), we deduce that $\nu_{i}(j,j') = \frac{y_{ij11}}{y_{ij'11}}$ and $\omega_{j}(i,i') = \frac{y_{ij11}}{y_{i'j11}}$, which involve only the fully observed counts.

-The following theorem provides sufficient conditions for the occurrence of boundary solutions in Models [M1]-[M5].
-We provide a proof which is similar to that of Theorem 1 of Park {\it et al.}~(2014), but we give direct arguments instead of using contrapositive ones as in Park {\it et al.}~(2014). \begin{theorem} Consider the following conditions for an $I\times I\times 2\times 2$ contingency table. \begin{enumerate} \item[1.] $\nu(j,j')\not\in(\nu_{n}(j,j'),\nu_{m}(j,j'))$ for at least one pair $(j,j')$ of $Y_{2}$, \item[2.] $\omega(i,i')\not\in(\omega_{n}(i,i'),\omega_{m}(i,i'))$ for at least one pair $(i,i')$ of $Y_{1}$. \end{enumerate} Then we have the following: \begin{enumerate} \item[(a)] Boundary solutions in NMAR models for only $Y_{1}$ (Models [M1] and [M3]) occur if Condition 1 holds. \item[(b)] Boundary solutions in NMAR models for only $Y_{2}$ (Models [M2] and [M4]) occur if Condition 2 holds. \item[(c)] Boundary solutions in the NMAR model for both $Y_{1}$ and $Y_{2}$ (Model [M5]) occur if Condition 1 or Condition 2 holds. \end{enumerate} \end{theorem} \begin{proof} From Baker {\it et al.}~(1992), the MLE's $\hat{\alpha}_{i.}$ under the NMAR model for only $Y_{1}$ (Models [M1] and [M3]) satisfy
+Theorem 1 of Park {\it et al.}~(2014) deals with sufficient conditions for the occurrence of boundary solutions only under Model [M5].
+However, in the next result, we provide such conditions for the occurrence of boundary solutions under Models [M1]-[M5].
+Also, we provide a proof which is similar to that of Theorem 1 of Park {\it et al.}~(2014), but we give direct arguments, which are different from the contrapositive ones used by Park {\it et al.}~(2014). \begin{theorem} Consider the following conditions for an $I\times I\times 2\times 2$ contingency table. \begin{enumerate} \item[1.] $\nu(j,j')\not\in(\nu_{n}(j,j'),\nu_{m}(j,j'))$ for at least one pair $(j,j')$ of $Y_{2}$, \item[2.] $\omega(i,i')\not\in(\omega_{n}(i,i'),\omega_{m}(i,i'))$ for at least one pair $(i,i')$ of $Y_{1}$. \end{enumerate} Then we have the following: \begin{enumerate} \item[(a)] Boundary solutions in NMAR models for only $Y_{1}$ (Models [M1] and [M3]) occur if Condition 1 holds. \item[(b)] Boundary solutions in NMAR models for only $Y_{2}$ (Models [M2] and [M4]) occur if Condition 2 holds. \item[(c)] Boundary solutions in the NMAR model for both $Y_{1}$ and $Y_{2}$ (Model [M5]) occur if Condition 1 or Condition 2 holds. \end{enumerate} \end{theorem} \begin{proof} See Appendix A2. \end{proof}